 Jesus didn’t tell the woman to stop grieving; He told her to stop crying.
 Why?
 He was about to restore her son.
 But what about most of us who didn’t get a resurrection or are suffering other losses?
 We must be allowed to process the grief, or it will come out in unhealthy ways.

-2. Experience and process each stage of grief:
+2. Experience and process each step of your grief.
+Some stages could be:

 Jesus understood the how of grief long before science discovered it, and we can too.